 An undeniably romantic city, there are plenty of atmospheric spots that you won’t want to pass by.
 Watching the sunset from the Malecón is a quintessential Havana experience, sound tracked by buskers playing catchy Cuban classics.
 The city’s historic squares – Plaza Vieja, Plaza de la Catedral, Plaza de Armas and Plaza de San Francisco de Asis – are superb spots for people watching.

-Havana’s vibrant cultural scene is a highlight for many visitors to the capital.
+The city's vibrant cultural scene is the highlight of most Havana holidays.
 You can watch a world-class ballet show, famous 1940s cabaret, Afro-Cuban street performance or simply salsa the night away - daiquiri in hand.
 You’ll soon realise that music and dancing is a constant in Havana, as ubiquitous as Che Guevara memorabilia and classic American cars.